marixko/hockey/README.md

 # The Hockey Problem

-This repository contain the resolution for a Data Science case from Turing USP (2021.2).
+This repository contains the resolution for a Data Science case from Turing USP (2021.2).

 Goals were:
 - Web scrapping dataset from (https://scrapethissite.com/pages/forms/)[https://scrapethissite.com/pages/forms/?]